 Below is the tabular representation of the languages that have been considered for the Devanagari LGR.
-As per the requirement of the LGR procedure, languages belonging to the EGIDS scale 1 to 4 have been considered.
+In developing this LGR, all known languages with a level between 1 and 4 on the EGIDS scale have been considered with the exception of those marked with a \ which could not be covered by the GP as the respective language experts could not be reached.